“LITIGATION IS REWARDING, BUT CHALLENGING AS WELL.”

 And keeping good relations with the Court staff will always help.
 Because inside a courtroom your colleagues or seniors won’t be around you always.
 But, these people will be always there.

 As you step into litigation, you come to know, that ‘You Know Nothing’.

 So, the more you feed your mind, more helpful would it be to you.

-Read judgements, bare acts, commentaries, books specially related to procedural laws.
+Read judgments, bare acts, commentaries, books especially related to procedural laws.

 If you know the procedure well, then you can easily handle the situations in court.